retro16/acsi2stm/doc/compact_pcb_manual.md

 Since this design doesn't use a full Blue Pill board, its configuration jumpers are a bit different.

+Some jumpers can also be permanently set by small solder blobs on the PCB.

 ### Serial interface

 The serial interface (STM32 PA9/PA10) is available on the PCB as a small 3-pin